 All other directors will continue as such for the term to which they were elected.
 Although the Board of Directors does not contemplate that any of the nominees will be unable to serve, if such a situation arises prior to the Annual Meeting, the persons named as proxy holders to whom you have granted your proxy will vote for the election of another person as may be nominated by the Board of Directors.
-The approval of this proposal requires the affirmative vote of a majority of the votes present and entitled to vote on the matter.
+The approval of this proposal requires an affirmative vote of a majority of the votes present and entitled to vote on the matter.
 Abstentions will be counted and will have the same effect as a vote against this proposal.
 Broker non-votes will have no effect on the vote for this proposal.

-The Board, upon nomination by the Nominating and Governance Committee, recommends a vote "FOR" approval of the Directors Standing for Election listed below.
+The Board, upon nomination by the Nominating and Governance Committee, recommends a vote "FOR" the election of each of the Directors standing for election listed below.